Divide-By-0/ideas-for-projects-people-would-use/README.md

 This list is around 100 highly curated ideas, and I hope to hit 150 by 2023.
 Stay tuned, as I have several hundred on my list (the majority of them are patently ridiculous and not a good use of anyone's time to read).

 Feel free to use these for a hackathon, side project, or hacklodge project -- I'd love to see them get built!
 If you're curious about an idea but don't know where to start, just reach out to me at aayushg@mit.edu; I'd be happy to give pointers on the frameworks I'd use, the high-level design, and/or the best way to learn how to build them.
 Ideas include apps, web apps, and chrome extensions.
-All I ask for is they are open source, credit is given to Aayush or Divide-By-0, and your repo + site link back to this list :)
+All I ask for is they are open source, credit is given to Aayush or [yush_g](https://twitter.com/yush_g) or Divide-By-0, and your repo + site link back to this list :)

 ## Funding

-If I particularly like a certain quality of implementation and you fully deploy the project publicly, I can award free hosting and small cash prizes ($200, 2x matched to $400 by [@smsunarto](https://twitter.com/smsunarto) for crypto ideas).
+If I particularly like a certain quality of implementation and you fully deploy the project publicly, I can award free hosting and small cash prizes at $400 per idea ($600 per crypto idea).
+I personally put in $200 (2x matched by [Matchbox](https://www.matchboxdao.com/), crypto ideas additionally 2x matched by [@smsunarto](https://twitter.com/smsunarto)).
 This is at my discretion so people don't game the system or feel cheated; the point is to build the project for learning and self-satisfaction, not the grant -- the money is mostly just so it can continue to exist :).
+Reach out to [me](https://twitter.com/yush_g) if you're interested in helping sponsor bounties as well!
 Total bounties given counter: 3.

-viaprize.com has generously agreed to guarantee some of the funding ($100) for 10 of these ideas -- feel free to check their website for which specific ones.

 ## Contribution & pull requests